AakashPandey/TeaTalk/README.md

 Tea-Talk is a tool for texting an other computer on the same network(Wi-Fi).

-One day I wanted to share a web-page link with my friend by just using the terminal, thus I created Tea-Talk
+One day I wanted to share a web-page link with my friend by just using the terminal, thus I created Tea-Talk.

 Installation :